 And he is almost criminally underused in it, though the bigger disappointment, maybe, is the movie’s lack of vicarious travelogue thrills in lockdown: This is Italy?
 Give me villas and rolling hills!
 Dappled sunlight falling on cypress trees!
 Olive oil running like a river of dreams!

 Writer-director James D’Arcy does deliver Tuscan sun, nominally, but it’s a weak beam.
 Michael Richardson (Vox Lux) is Jack, a twentysomething London gallerist whose job is about to disappear along with his divorce papers; his soon-to-be ex’s parents own the place, and they're as done with him as his daughter is.

-And so he rouses his own semi-estranged father, Robert (played by Neeson, who is Richardson's real-life dad), a lapsed painter and part-time Lothario, to return to the family vacation home in Italy — a place neither has gone back to since the loss of Jack’s mother some 15 years before.
+And so he rouses his own semi-estranged father, Robert (Neeson, who is also Richardson's dad in real life), a lapsed painter and part-time Lothario, to return to the family vacation home in Italy — a place neither has gone back to since the loss of Jack’s mother some 15 years before.

 If Jack can fix it up quick and sell it, he may be able to buy his life back.
 If not, at least they’ll get a few good mildly entertaining montages out of it — and maybe romance, too.
 (Is there a beautiful chef at the local trattoria ready and waiting to fill Jack’s soul with risotto?
 Could the chilly local estate agent possibly warm up to Robert’s shenanigans?
 You get two guesses.)

 This is the directing debut for D’Arcy, a gifted British actor with a long-ranging career across both movies (Dunkirk, Cloud Atlas) and television (Broadchurch, Homeland).
 Maybe that’s why his identity as a filmmaker seems so vaguely unformed here.